mohsenim/mohsenim.github.io/pages/CV.md

 *Jan 2019 – Sep 2023*

-* R\&D project in the field of text and image analysis with machine learning
+* R&D project in the field of text and image analysis with machine learning
 * Development of machine learning models for classification and clustering of text and image datasets
 * Time series, long-range correlations, and unpredictability analysis
 * Structural analysis of long texts